 This project aims to improve the trajectory of the only known extant population of southern Brush-tailed Rock-wallabies (sBTRW) in Victoria.
 Which live in the remote Little River Gorge in the Snowy River National Park.

 There has been no targeted monitoring of predators in the sBTRW’s habitat so it is currently unknown how to implement the best predator control to increase the population.
+Until now!

 3. Repeat activity one to evaluate predator abundance